Skip to content

 tree_to_string(estimator, feature_names, labels=None, output_mode='INFER')

-Function to convert a sklearn decision tree object to a string format that EE can interpret
+Convert a sklearn decision tree object to a string format that EE can interpret

 Parameters: